borrougagnou/yabotrss/README.md

  - If you want to know the author, you can just put it in the "sitename" variable at the end like this: `save_entry(entry.id, f"{sitename} - {entry.author}", entry.title, entry.link, summary, img)`

+### Disable existing RSS Flux
+Just uncomment the feed you want from the RSS_FEED_URLS then execute the bot.

+---

+## Debug !
+The script begin to create a database file (if not exist), then it will check the RSS_FEED_URLS variable, and execute each "rss parser".
+Each rss parser will save into the database items of the feed like: the id, the title, the summary and if possible the image.
+<br/><br/>
+After the parsing step, the script will check unsent entries in the database and send all of theses entries in discord then mark each entry as sent.

 ## FAQ
 [TODO]